dirigible-io/dirigible-io.github.io/help/faq.md

 ***
 <details>
 <summary><b>Why RAP?</b></summary>
 <a href="http://eclipse.org/rap/">RAP</a> is an Eclipse framework providing a rendering of the user interface for standard SWT/JFace widgets remotely e.g. in a browser.
-It brings for us:
+It brings for us:<br>
 - Mature and reliable API to develop against<br>
 - Stable framework with great support<br>
 - Standard modularization – OSGi, plugins<br>